 The day finally arrives when you get to bring your new baby home from the hospital.
 Maybe you've already given some thought to saving for her college education.
-If not, you can be sure that one of your friends will remark in a joking sort of way that paying for her college education in 18 years could put you in the poorhouse.
-So you ask yourself how much you really should be putting away for each month for your newborn's college education.
+If not, you can be sure that one of your friends will remark in a joking sort of way that paying for college in 18 years could put you in the poorhouse.
+So you ask yourself how much you really should be putting away for each month to prepare.

 You don't necessarily need a 100% solution

 You shouldn't try to save for 100% of the published price at an Ivy League school, even when you know in your heart that's where your exceptional child is headed.
 A realistic goal for many families is to aim to save 25% of projected college expenses.
 Of course, this amount will vary depending on the type of school your child plans to (and realistically will be able to) attend.